What Is a Design Brief and How to Write It

 Since most design projects are collaborative and involve multiple stakeholders, carefully consider where you are going to write your design brief.
 Creating it in a Word document would mean having to deal with emails, bouncing around your team's inboxes, and outdated attachments.
 Using a document sharing tool that facilitates collaboration, such as Google Docs or Nuclino, could help you ensure everyone always has the latest version of the brief and make it easy to provide their input.

 Regardless of the tool you use, the most important task is deciding what content to include.
-After all, a design brief is only valuable if it captures the correct, relevant, and up-to-date information.
+After all, a design brief is only valuable if it captures the correct, relevant, and up-to-date information, emphasizes Lina Lugova, the CMO of Epom, a demand side platform.

 It can take many forms and follow many different templates.
 Every design project is different, so there’s no fixed formula for the perfect brief.
 It can be a very formal, long, and detailed document, or it can be a simple and short one-pager.
 However, there are several essential elements that make a great brief.